taskcluster/taskcluster-events/README.md

 // Listen for listener closure listener.addEventsListener('close', function() {
-  // Listener is now closed for some reasons
+  // Listener is now closed for some reason
 });

 // Close listener